 - Select all of the drivers except the ones provided by Microsoft

 - Select Finish and Reboot the PC.

-- Open the start menu and type down cmd, right click and select run as administrator.
+- Open the Start menu and type ‘cmd‘.
+Then, right-click and select ‘Run as Administrator‘.

-- Type down verifier /querysettings if it gives you a result with a list of drivers then the software is running.
+- Type ‘verifier /querysettings‘.
+If it gives you a result with a list of drivers, then the software is running.

-This third method will allow windows to stress each driver in order to cause the BSOD, and you can use Method # 2 to confirm which one was the driver exactly causing the issue.
+This third method will allow Windows to stress each driver in order to cause the BSOD.
+You can then use Method #2 to confirm exactly which driver is causing the issue.